kostafey/ejc-sql/README.md

 connection name with the plain `completing-read`, so `vertico`, `consult` and `marginalia` are in charge of it as they are of any other prompt. `consult-line` is worth a binding of its own though - the results buffer tends to be wide.

+## Configuration details

+The rest of this section goes through the same configuration step by step, so that every piece of the examples above can be looked up on its own.

 First, load `ejc-sql` package:
 ```lisp